GoodCartel/Land/README.md

 The benefits of smart contracts include:

-**1. Efficiency:** Smart contracts automate the execution of agreements, reducing the need for intermediaries and manual processes, which saves time and money.
+**1. Efficiency:** Smart contracts help with the execution of agreements, reducing the need for intermediaries and manual processes, which saves time and money.

 **2. Transparency:** Smart contracts are transparent and immutable, providing a permanent record of the agreement that can be accessed and verified by all parties.